Filter your list

 0800 169 0190

-Marjorie Coote Old People's Charity Fund is a registered charity that supports charitable organisations which work actively for the benefit of old people of small means who were born in, or have resided for no less than 20 years in South Yorkshire.
-Will also consider grants for new initiatives by other organisations in South Yorkshire.
+MARJORIE COOTE OLD PEOPLE'S CHARITY FUND is a registered charity that supports charitable organisations which work actively for the benefit of old people of small means who were born in, or have resided for not less than 20 years in, the area of jurisdiction of the Company of Cutlers in Hallamshire, this being substantially the same as the County of South Yorkshire but excluding Doncaster.

 Maternity Rights Advice Line Our team of specialist advisers can offer advice and information to help you understand and take up your rights and entitlements throughout your pregnancy, maternity leave and return to work.